-'''

-used to scale the data (e.g., to produce Jy/Beam

-instead of K, or to apply antenna efficiency).
-If you

-want to use different tcal factors per baseband or

-FeBe you will need to use the --baseband/--febe

-arguments and run the pipeline several times (once

-for

-each baseband/febe)

---no-auto-lsr-correction

-do not automatically correct for LSR shifts in

-fixed-

-freq mode, default: False

---regrid-method {fft,gaussian,linear,nearest,zero,slinear,quadratic,cubic}

-which method to use for fswitch freq shifting

-(default: fft) possible regridMethods are: fft,

-linear, gaussian (the latter is recommended if you

-experience ringing in the spectrum, linear and

-gaussian decrease spectral resolution!)

---averaging-method {mean,median}

-averaging method (mean or median, default: mean)

---skip-dumps SKIPDUMPS SKIPDUMPS

-dumps to skip at beginning/end (tuple), default: 2 0

---spectral-flip

-additional spectral flip of the data arrays,

-default:

-False

---shift-ref-chan

-before February 2011 the reference channel of the

-FFTS

-had to beshifted by +0.5 channels if the spectrum

-was

-not IF flipped, otherwise -0.5, default: False

-'''
+Note, early versions of python-argparse dont support scientific notation --tcal TCAL apply tcal factor (default: 1.)
+Note, this can also be used to scale the data (e.g., to produce Jy/Beam instead of K, or to apply antenna efficiency).
+If you want to use different tcal factors per baseband or FeBe you will need to use the --baseband/--febe arguments and run the pipeline several times (once for each baseband/febe) --no-auto-lsr-correction do not automatically correct for LSR shifts in fixedfreq mode, default: False --regrid-method {fft,gaussian,linear,nearest,zero,slinear,guadratic,cubic} which method to use for fswitch freq shifting (default: fft) possible regridMethods are: fft, linear, gaussian (the latter is recommended if you experience ringing in the spectrum, linear and gaussian decrease spectral resolution!) --averaging-method {mean,median} averaging method (mean or median, default: mean) --skip-dumps SKIPDUMPS SKIPDUMPS dumps to skip at beginning/end (tuple), default: 2 0 additional spectral flip of the data arrays, --spectral-flip default: False --shift-ref-chan before February 2011 the reference channel of the FFTS had to beshifted by +0.5 channels if the spectrum was not IF flipped, otherwise -0.5, default: False